 Over the past decade, we have been witnesses to the dramatic increase of opioid abuse.
 While addiction has been at the core of society for several decades, the worst of the problem has only recently emerged.

-In 2016, 66,632 drug overdose deaths occurred n the United States.
-This showed a 21.5 percent increase from 2015.
-These numbers are due largely in part to information pharmaceutical reps provided doctors about their products not being addictive.
-Doctors began prescribing at a rate that was unfathomable and created an entire decade of pain and suffering.
+In 2016, 66,632 drug overdose deaths occurred in the United States, a 21.5 percent increase from 2015.
+These numbers are due largely to information pharmaceutical reps provided doctors about their products not being addictive.
+Doctors began prescribing these drugs at a rate that was unfathomable and created an entire decade of pain and suffering.

 Table of Contents

 This is a bipartisan bill that funnels eight billion dollars into efforts to combat opioids.
 The objective of this bill is to provide relief to struggling communities.
-This obstacle, at times, seems insurmountable to overcome, but this crisis has finally received the recognition it requires.
+This obstacle, at times, seems insurmountable to overcome, but the crisis has finally received the recognition it requires.

 Fighting Addiction Yourself is Difficult.
 Let Our Experts Help!